The Fiber Optic Association - Tech Topics

 and Flexray networks.

-offers higher bandwidth and graded-index POF (GI-POF) that combines the
+offer higher bandwidth and graded-index POF (GI-POF) that combines the

 higher bandwidth of graded-index fiber with the low cost of POF.
 Current